ian-cameron/toyota-data-merge/README.md

 ### Parameters:
 * Repo Path - Point to your local clone of the KMG repo
 * Filename - inventory.json
-* DateSince - Start reding commits from this day forward
+* DateSince - Start reading commits from this day forward

 ### Usage: